 Dying of Lyme disease: Case fatality rate nearly 100%

-If you have Lyme Neuroborreliosis you likely will likely succumb to it eventually if you don’t receive proper, open-ended treatment.
+If you have Lyme Neuroborreliosis you will likely succumb to it eventually if you don't receive proper, open-ended treatment.

-Because the big problem is that the overwhelming majority of neuro-Lyme are misdiagnosed as something else.
-Example: Lyme disease (neuroborreliosis) is a common cause of ALS, but ALS as a “disease on its own” is more profitable and prestigious, so if you have ALS symptoms and test positive for Lyme, you’ll get either an ALS diagnosis only or at best a dual diagnosis ALS & Lyme.
-That’s just how the medical profession and the pharmaceutical symptom relieving industry works.
-Instead of identifying a common cause for the myriads of neurological syndromes with unknown cause, they prefer to split them up into separate “diseases”, each with their own self-declared experts, patient organizations, government subsidies, research grants, charities and magazines.
-There are countless of such symptom-descriptions-presented-under-the-pretense-of-actual-illnesses (such as MS, Fibromyalgia, “Multi-focal Motor Neuropathy” etc. etc.), and therefore it is impossible how many people die of Lyme disease each year.
+Because the big problem is that the overwhelming majority of neuro-Lyme is misdiagnosed as something else.
+Example: Lyme disease (neuroborreliosis) is a common cause of ALS, but ALS as a "disease on its own" is more profitable and prestigious, so if you have ALS symptoms and test positive for Lyme, you'll get either an ALS diagnosis only or at best a dual diagnosis ALS & Lyme.
+That's just how the medical profession and the pharmaceutical symptom relieving industry works.
+Instead of identifying a common cause for the myriads of neurological syndromes with unknown cause, they prefer to split them up into separate "diseases", each with their own self-declared experts, patient organizations, government subsidies, research grants, charities and magazines.
+There are countless of such symptom-descriptions-presented-under-the-pretense-of-actual-illnesses (such as MS, Fibromyalgia, "Multi-focal Motor Neuropathy" etc. etc.), and therefore it is impossible how many people die of Lyme disease each year.
 We think it should be clear that many or most of these neurological syndromes are caused by Lyme disease.

 My (freely downloadable) book "When ALS is Lyme" documents how neurologists greatly oppose using Lyme tests to rule out Lyme in cases of suspected ALS, and that Lyme tests are nearly never performed on suspected ALS patients.
 A big disgrace, implying that the great majority of neurologists (6 out of 7, as documented by their own data quoted in my book) are ignorant in regard to both Lyme and ALS.
 One can only assume that they are afflicted with a combination of mainly medical incompetence, but also perhaps corruption (a patient with a diagnosis of ALS costs an insurance company very much less than someone diagnosed with Lyme neuroborreliosis).